zxlim/ICT2x01-p4-6/README.md

 Branch protection is enforced on the following branches:
 - `master`
     - **Pull Request required**: Commits must be made to another branch first, then merged via a PR to this protected branch.
-    - **Approval required**: 2 reviewers are required to approve the PR for the merge feature to be available.
+    - **Approval required**: 1 reviewer is required to approve the PR for the merge feature to be available.
 - `dev`
     - **Pull Request required**: Commits must be made to another branch first, then merged via a PR to this protected branch.
     - **Approval required**: 2 reviewers are required to approve the PR for the merge feature to be available.